DTSC's Mission Statement and Strategic Plan

 - Consumers are confident that we stimulate innovation in the development of safer products

 OUR COMMITMENT TO THE PEOPLE AND ENVIRONMENT OF CALIFORNIA

 Management and staff of the Department of Toxic Substances Control (DTSC) are committed to protect Californians and their environment from exposure to hazardous wastes by enforcing hazardous waste laws and regulations.
 The department takes enforcement action against violators; oversees cleanup of hazardous wastes on contaminated properties; makes decisions on permit applications from companies that want to store, treat or dispose of hazardous waste; and protects consumers against toxic ingredients in everyday products.
-The department is committed to engaging the public in a way that allows those most affected by its decisions, are given opportunities to voice their concerns and ask questions.
+The department is committed to engaging the public in a way that gives those most affected by its decisions opportunities to voice their concerns and ask questions.

 DTSC consists of:

-- 974 scientists, engineers, toxicologists, chemists, geologists, attorneys, criminal investigators and administrative staff
+- Over 1,000 scientists, engineers, toxicologists, chemists, geologists, attorneys, criminal investigators and administrative staff

 - Eight offices – Sacramento (2 offices, HQ and a field office), Berkeley, Clovis, Cypress, Chatsworth, El Centro and San Diego